JEverhart383/first-headless-project-decode-2023/README.md

 ## Step 0: Configure WordPress and Explore Resources
 Fork this repository into your own account and clone locally so you can work with it.

-From there, drag and drop the WordPress export contained in `headlesswpdemo-export.zip` file, created by [WP Migrate](https://deliciousbrains.com/wp-migrate-2-6-released/), into your Local development environment.
+From there, drag and drop the WordPress export contained in `headlesswpdemo-export.zip` file, created by [WP Migrate](https://deliciousbrains.com/wp-migrate-2-6-released/), into your [Local development environment](https://localwp.com/).
+I created these resources with version 6.6.1 on MacOS.

 All of the plugins you need should be installed and activated, you can log in with an admin account using these credentials:
 ```
 Username: admin
 Password: BWQqXaXnba(xg&JuBNgAl(7z